potix2/vim-phprefactor/README.md

 # PHP Refactoring Browser for Vim

-phprefactor is a tiny refactoring browser for PHP.
+*phprefactor* is a tiny refactoring browser for PHP.
 It runs on the powerful editor **Vim**.

 Installation
 ------------

+If you have already installed [pathogen](https://github.com/tpope/vim-pathogen), input following commands.

 ```
 $cd ~/.vim/bundle